htcondor/htmap/docs/source/recipes/checkpointing-maps.rst

         time.sleep(1)

     # let it run for 10 seconds
-    print('component has started, letting it run...')
+    print("component has started, letting it run...")
     time.sleep(10)

     # vacate it (force it off current execute resource)
     map.vacate()
-    print('vacated map')
+    print("vacated map")

     # wait until it starts up again and finishes
     while map.component_statuses[0] is not htmap.ComponentStatus.COMPLETED: